We have had hundreds over the years, but here is a selection...

 Another obesity case...

-A before and after photo that sums up where I currently am with my aim to becoming completely Equicental with my set up.
+(Original post) - A before and after photo that sums up where I currently am with my aim to becoming completely Equicental with my set up.

 Three years ago I was desperate to find a way to help my mare Missy as she was obese from being on ex-dairy pasture livery.
 She was exercised daily but in the end I had resorted to keeping her in on soaked hay because I didn’t know how to help her.
 I then moved to our small holding pretty much for her sake!
-I dabbled a bit with the Equicentral System principles for six months until going on Equiculture's excellent course.
+I dabbled a bit with The Equicentral System principles for six months until going on Equiculture's excellent 1 day talk.
 Since then I’ve been striving to improve our set up and land.
 We still have many things to do but we’ve now had almost three full seasons through.
 I’ve learnt so much...
 I know exactly what works for my two horses in terms of forage and I’m seeing measurable changes...

 This account is by Tim O' Donell - A government ‘extension officer’ in Australia.

 In recent years my opinion on horse impact has softened significantly as I have come to realise that there are logical, simple and practical ways to avoid land degradation when running these hard-hooved heavyweights.
 I now also realise that the blame for serious degradation of a horse property, lies with the landowner and not the horse.
 Key to that change in my mindset was meeting Jane and Stuart Myers and coming to understand the concepts that lie behind their Equicentral System.

 At least once year for almost a decade, I have engaged Jane and Stuart to present their horse property management course to the owners of small rural properties.
 Each course typically attracts the owners of around 30 properties where horse keeping is the primary interest.